top of page

 And I listed out trees: baobabs, eucalpytus, cedar, birch, oak, mangrove.

-The trees I have visited so far are:
+The trees I have visited are:

 Picture on this page: Stirling National Park, Western Australia.
 Olivia Sprinkel